radish-es/casebook-property/content/casebook/title/canada-trust.md

 facts: The trustee administered a scholarship with racist eligibility provisions.
 The Ontario Human Rights Commission sought to have these provisions struck down.
 issue: Whether the terms of the scholarship trust are contrary to public policy.
 held: The terms of the trust are contrary to public policy on discrimination.
 The offending terms are struck down.
+description: The trustee administered a scholarship with racist eligibility provisions.
+The Ontario Human Rights Commission sought to have these provisions struck down.
 public: true
 sources:
   - source_name: CanLII